vitorotri/simnat/simpler/README.md

 # Simpler Simulations

 Simple simulations in natural sciences, coded in python.
+Each script has its description as a comment on its beggining, right after the license terms in the file.

 ## Requirements